 Structural organization of the human body: gross and microscopic structure of the integumentary, skeletal, muscular, nervous, sensory, endocrine, cardiovascular, lymphatic, respiratory, digestive, excretory, and reproductive systems, from cellular to organ system levels of organization.

 ANTHROPOLOGY (ANTHRO)

+ANTHROPOLOGY 101

-ANTHROPOLOGY 101 Human Biological Evolution
+Human Biological Evolution 3 UNITS (UC: CSU) LECTURE 3 HOURS

+Advisory: English 28 and 67 or equivalent.

 Students will examine evolutionary theory, human genetics, primate ecology and behavior, the hominid fossil record and modern human variation.
-Students will be able to underline the historical path to natural selection, describe the five factors of the evolutionary process, identify biological characteristics of primates, discuss features of primate behavior, diagram the origin of mankind through comparing skulls from the hominid fossil record, and interpret modern human variation

-Human Ways of life: Cultural
+Students will be able to underline the historical path to natural selection, describe the five factors of the evolutionary process, identify biological characteristics of primates, discuss features of primate behavior, diagram the origin of mankind through comparing skulls from the hominid fossil record, and interpret modern human variation.
+ANTHROPOLOGY 102 Human Ways of life: Cultural Anthropology 3 UNITS (UC: CSU) LECTURE 3 HOURS Advisory: English 28 and 67 or equivalent.

 Students are introduced to the field of socio-cultural anthropology and will examine the diversity of human life around the world.
 Topics covered include the "culture" concept, ethnography, language, kinship, gender, religion, political and economic organization, globalization and culture change.
 The objectives of This course are (1) to employ a relative perspective in the appreciation of the world's cultural diversity, and (2) to apply case studies to describe this variation.

-Archaeology: Reconstructing the Human Past

-3UNITS (UC: CSU)

-Prerequisite: ASL 2 with a satisfactory grade or better.
+ANTHROPOLOGY 103 Archaeology: Reconstructing the Human Past 3UNITS (UC: CSU) LECTURE 3 HOURS Advisory: English 28 This course is an exploration of the theories and methods of contemporary archaeology and offers a narrative on prehistory.
+Students will interpret the peopling of the planet, culture change, and the rise of civilzation using the archaeological record.
+Students will construct a theory-rich research design that reflects current trends in contemporary archaeology.
+ANTHROPOLOGY 121 Anthropology of Religion, Magic and Witchcraft 3 UNITS (UC: CSU) LECTURE 3 HOURS Students learn about the origins and varieties of religious beliefs and practices cross-culturally.
+Topics include mythology, symbolism, shamanism, traditional healing, altered states of consciousness, magic, divination, witchcraft, and the question of cults.
+ANTHROPOLOGY 151 Visual Anthropology: Exploring Culture Through Film Mixed Media 3 UNITS (UC: CSU) LECTURE 3 HOURS.
+LABORATORY 0.5 HOURS Advisory: Photography 7 or Cinema 2.